-Years 5 and 6 are taught in a primary format, staying in a mixed ability setting with their class teacher.
-Each term will have a different theme and all the learning that term will be based around these central themes.
-Fortunately, all KS2 classes are also blessed with a full time TA to ensure support for all students is ever present.
-Years 7 and 8 are taught in ability groupings by a subject specialist, in all core subjects and Modern Foreign Languages.
+Years 5 and 6 are taught in a primary format, in a mixed-ability setting, by their own class teacher.
+Each term has a different theme and all learning that term is based around the central theme.
+All Key Stage 2 classes are also blessed with a full time TA to ensure support for all students.
+Years 7 and 8 are taught in ability groupings, by a subject specialist, in all core subjects and Modern Foreign Languages.
 This ensures that they are adequately prepared for the streaming sets in the High School.
-Although ‘set’, these groups are still differentiated thoroughly to ensure we challenge each and every pupil in the room.
+Although set by ability, the groups are still thoroughly differentiated to challenge each and every single student in the room.
 Within foundation subjects, years 7 and 8 are taught in a mixed-ability setting.

-Please feel free to download our brief thematic curriculum overview on the right hand side of this page.
-This will enable you to see what your child is covering in literacy and when.
-In order to really challenge your child, use the plan to help you select a text with a similar theme to read at home together.
+Please feel free to download our brief thematic curriculum overview; this will enable you to see what your child is covering in literacy and when.
+In order to really challenge your child, use the plan to help select a text with a similar theme to read at home together.
 Alternatively, merely talking to them about their next project can be very rewarding for the child, opening their mind up to possible questions that they want to bring to the classroom.

 How can I support my child with their reading?

 With plenty of engaging and stimulating books in the library, your child can access these at any time and bring them home to share with you.
 The students know how to select a book which matches their ZPD level; this is a colour that relates to their assessed reading age.
 Their colour will enable them to select a book which matches their ability.
 Please have a look in your child’s planner to look at their reading target for the year.
 Each child’s writing targets are in their English book, which can be taken home at any time if you wish to have a look.

 Please take a look at our detailed ‘How to help’ information HERE!